arnab-sen/grapher/README.md

-# grapher
-A web-based graph/network maker
+A browser-based graph/network maker that can produce a program-readable output.
+I made this to give myself the ability to quickly produce test examples/scenarios for graphing algorithm programming assignment.
+Viewable at <https://arnab-sen.github.io/grapher>